 It ends with the block where

-EpochCommit service emitted.
+EpochCommit service event is emitted.

 When a primary constructs a block that seals the

 EpochSetupservice event, the primary includes an update to the protocol state in the block.
 Specifically, it adds the nodes for the